SamJUK/car-insurance/README.md

  4) Go over your config settings make sure they are correct.
 (Available values listed below)
  5) Run the script (environment variables will override config ones) `reg="AA00AAA" node index.js`

-## TODO
-- Catch invalid regs (hangs and dies atm)
-- Fix @TODO's
-- If errors are throw in the site, relay them to the console
-- Create a dictionary for config options so they are more descriptive
-- Support for other comparison sites
-    - Go Compare
-    - Money Supermarket
-- Add support for proxies to prevent any IP spam detection / price raises etc
-- Web frontend for easier use of application
-- Car details in data output
-- Improve code (abstract into different functions for sections / points etc)
-- Output a link to continue with the quotes
-- Ability to search multiple registrations at a time

 ## Settings
 ### Section1
 ### Section 2